robert-mccarthy-ca/modern-druid/README.md

 **The climate crisis will not wait.
 Let's build the proof.**

-If interested in trying this and have the resources, by all means, please contact:
+If interested in trying this and you have the resources or supplementary skills, by all means, please contact:<br>
-Robert McCarthy
+Robert McCarthy<br>
-The Modern Druid Project
+The Modern Druid Project<br>
 robert.mccarthy.ca@member.mensa.org

+I'd be more than happy to try and make gardening like a boss and having fancy bonfires a career option.

 ---

 TODO:

-Part 1: beef up the methane argument how much co2 and methane were produced by whatever cause the permian end extinsction compared to what we have released outline the problem solution, restore global atmosphere and temperature to pre-industrial levels, back where it was stable. cover other greenhouse gases, not just co2, see how the others are rising as well, put the methane problem into context Part 10: build team highlight what skills are needed which skills are missing what skills do i bring
+Part 1: beef up the methane argument how much co2 and methane were produced by whatever cause the permian end extinsction compared to what we have released cover other greenhouse gases, not just co2, see how the others are rising as well, put the methane problem into context outline the problem solution: restore global atmosphere to pre-industrial levels, back where it was stable.
+    carbon dioxide removal
+    methane degrades on its own into carbon dioxide which can be removed, but it's a process that takes decades to centuries nitrous oxide remains a problem intervene with current warming to prevent further permafrost and methane deposit collapse outside of scope, but realistically required, permafrost needs to refreeze, ice shelfs need to regrow do it in a way that can scale exponential growth curve with farms that start new farms produce more crops than the croplands we replace provide more community benefits than it costs in carbon credits works across borders

+Part 10: build team
+highlight what skills are needed which skills are missing? what skills do i bring? how many people do we need? how much money will this actually take?